Random Process

 [https://www.nii.ac.jp/qis/first-quantum/e/forStudents/lecture/pdf/noise/chapter1.pdf]

-- Time average: time-averaged quantities for the \(i\)-th member of the ensemble
+- time average: time-averaged quantities for the \(i\)-th member of the ensemble

-- Ensemble average: ensemble-averaged quantities for all members of the ensemble at a certain time
+- ensemble average: ensemble-averaged quantities for all members of the ensemble at a certain time

 where \(\theta\) is one member of the ensemble; \(p(x)dx\) is the probability that \(x\) is found among \([x, x + dx]\)